Gekkio/mooneye-gb/README.markdown

 Things that need significant work:

 * GPU emulation accuracy
-* APU emulation in general (Blargg's dmg_sound-2 works fairly well, but that's just the beginning)
+* APU emulation in general

 There's tons of documentation and tons of emulators in the internet, but in the end I only trust real hardware.
 I follow a fairly "scientific" process when developing emulation for a feature: